 Gen. Edward H. Tarrant orders the construction and garrisoning of a fort to protect the extreme northwest corner of the Texas frontier.
 Bird’s Fort becomes the site of Birdville, now part of northeast Fort Worth.

-1843 – Republic of Texas President Sam Houston camps at Grapevine Springs (near Coppell) during treaty negotiations with various Indian groups.
+1843 – Republic of Texas President Sam Houston camps at Grapevine Springs (near Coppell) during treaty negotiations with various groups of Native Americans.
 The treaty, intended to bring “peace, friendship and commerce” to the area, was later signed at Bird’s Fort.
-A demarcation boundary established by the treaty keeps many Indians to the west of now-Southlake.
+A demarcation boundary established by the treaty keeps many Native Americans to the west of now-Southlake.
 Working as an interpreter was Jesse Chisholm, for whom the Chisholm Trail is named.
-(Note: The Chisholm Trail began at the Red River and went north.
+(Note: The original Chisholm Trail began at the Red River and went north.
 It did not extend into Texas.)

 1844 – Missouri colonists begin arriving in what’s now the Southlake-Grapevine-Roanoke area.